spencer-shadley/completed-class/15-project-2-part-1/hw/README.md

   - At least 20 tests must be included

-- Must use Continuous Integration to ensure both linting and tests pass before merging to master
+  - These tests must use Continuous Integration (such as Travis) to ensure they pass before code gets to master

+  - Practice Test Driven Development (TDD)!

 ## Presentation Requirements